5jt/dyalog-cookbook/manuscript/12_WindowsEventLog.md

 Having made all these changes we are ready to compile the WS from scratch:

-1. Double-click the DYAPP in `v04a`.
+1. Double-click the DYAPP in `v??`.
 1. Change the WSID to "MyApp"
 1. Execute the command `)save` in order to save the WS.
 1. Execute `)off`